litvinova08/google-books-search-React-/README.md

 1. Create a React App with Vite (actioned)
 2. Add fetch function to retrieve the list of books -> useEfect & axios
 3. Display data as a table -> displayed with React Table Hook
+4. Add routing to the app (route: "http://localhost:5173/${id})
-4. create a card component for each book which gets open on click
+5. create a card component for each book which gets open on click
-5. display book details on a card on click
+6. display book details on a card on click
+7. Add CSS styling

 ## Hooks used
 React Table: https://www.npmjs.com/package/react-table